watson-developer-cloud/java-sdk/README.md

 ### API Key

-_Note: This version of instantiation only works with Visual Recognition, as it's the only service that uses an API key rather than a username and password._
+_Important: Instantiation with API key works only with Visual Recognition service instances created before May 23, 2018.
+Visual Recognition instances created after May 22 use IAM._

 ```java
 // in the constructor